Nasdanika-Models/reasoning/README.md

 * Read - a read lock is implicitly acquired and released.
 * Write - a write lock is implicitly acquired and released.

+### Probabilistic reasoning

+One intereting feature to implement is to provide support for fact and conclusion probabilities and computing conclusion probabilities from derivation trees and source facts probabilities.
+E.g. if there is 50% probability that Joe is Jim's colleague and 50% probability that Jane is Jim's colleague then there is 25% probability that Joe is Jane's colleague.
+Support of probabilities would allow to build rule sets with AI rules.
+E.g. an image recognition "rule" taking an image fact and producing a conclusion "Cat, 80%".

 ## Reporting

 * Rules documentation with help context referencing the metamodel documentation